 3. Ask your school counselor about local scholarships

-4. Apply for all institutional scholarships that you can
+4. Apply for all the institutional scholarships you can

 5. Always save copies of previous essays

-A piece of good news: scholarship application essays do get easier—not only because you have practiced, but because you can use saved copies of previous essays over and over.
-While this may not work with every scholarship essay, most prompts are similar enough that with a bit of tweaking, you’ll never have to rewrite an entire essay.
-This may make the essay prompts seem even more repetitive than they actually are, but just keep in mind that you could be writing an entirely new essay!
-I personally keep all of my scholarship essays in a separate folder in Google Docs for easy access, and so far it has served me well.
+A piece of good news: Scholarship application essays do get easier—not only because you have practiced, but because you can use saved copies of previous essays over and over.
+While this may not work with every scholarship essay, most prompts are similar enough that with a bit of tweaking, you may never have to rewrite an entire essay.
+This might make the essay prompts seem even more repetitive than they actually are, but just keep in mind that you could be writing an entirely new essay!
+I personally keep all of my scholarship essays in a separate folder in Google Docs for easy access, and it has served me well so far.

 6. Make and update a spreadsheet of your progress

-When you’re swamped with school work and family and college preparation, you can easily get frustrated with scholarships.
+When you’re swamped with schoolwork, family, and college preparation, you can easily get frustrated with scholarships.
 This is especially true if it’s your senior year and senioritis (a very real thing) is setting in.
 Even so, remember just how little effort that essay will feel like on the other side of $5,000.
+Good luck!

 Find millions of scholarship opportunities to help you pay for college with our Scholarship Search tool.